Posts

 Image

-The story takes place before the Doctor took on any companions, and just had his granddaughter, Susan.
-It happens in Victorian London.
+A Big Hand For The Doctor by Eoin Colfer takes place before the Doctor took on any companions, and just had his granddaughter, Susan .
+It happens in Victorian London .
 The story itself is very brief.
 The only reason it took me so long to read it was that I had too many things going on to read for more than a few minutes at a time.
 It's okay.
-I like some of the concepts in it, like the pirates, and it would be cool to see them again somewhere, maybe in a longer novel or an episode.
+I like some of the concepts in it, like the pirates , and it would be cool to see them again somewhere, maybe in a longer novel or an episode.
 It wasn't bad as some of the other reviewers found it.
 I just felt that there should have been more to the whole thing.
 I do recommend the story for fans.
 Maybe as a bedtime story for themselves.
-View all my reviews

 Image